faqs

 What is included with a set of plans?

 Each set of drawings includes enough information to construct the shed or garage.
-The drawings will include a foundation plan, floor plan(s), exterior elevations, roof plan, electrical plan, wall sections and other related details pertinent to a particular design.
+The drawings typically include a foundation plan, floor plan(s), exterior elevations, roof plan, electrical plan, wall sections and other related details pertinent to a particular design.
 For garage plans with lofts or finished space, construction drawings may also include cabinet elevations, cross sections and a typical stair detail when applicable.
-These plans are not designed to provide step-by-step building directions.
-There is a certain assumption the work will be done by those with some construction knowledge and experience.

 How long will it take to receive my blueprints?

 We offer a variety of shipping options for our blueprints to accommodate your needs.
 Orders placed before 11:00 a.m.
-Central Standard Time (CST) will ship that day.
+Central Standard Time (CST) typically ship that day.
 If your order is placed after 11:00 a.m.
-CST, it will not ship until the next business day.
-Our shipping schedule is as follows:
+CST, it may not ship until the next business day.

 Priority Shipping: 3-5 business days